-Another remarkable church that you can find in Wurzburg is the city’s cathedral or sometimes called Saint Kilian’s Cathedral.
-It is the center of Catholicism in the city and the fourth largest Romanesque church in Germany.
+Another remarkable church that you can find in Würzburg is the city’s cathedral, also known as Saint Kilian’s Cathedral.
+This cathedral is the center of Catholicism in the city.
+And interestingly, it is Germany’s fourth largest Romanesque church.

 Augustinian Church (Augustinerkirche)

-If you’re catholic, you can experience a totally new way of celebrating the Holy Eucharist in Augustinerkirche.
-Here, the mass is celebrated on the table in the middle of the nave instead of on the altar.
+Augustinerkirche is another church in Würzburg that could appeal to religious travelers.
+If you’re Catholic, you can experience a unique way of celebrating the Holy Eucharist at Augustinerkirche.
+Here, the mass is celebrated on a table in the middle of the nave, rather than on the altar.

-Reason #2: Wurzburg Residence Palace — A UNESCO Heritage Site
+2. Wurzburg Residence Palace — A Remarkable UNESCO Heritage Site

-Wurzburg Residence Palace is a magnificent Baroque structure, considered by UNESCO as “one of the largest and most beautiful” palaces in Germany.
-It was built in the 18th century by the most skilled architects and craftsmen from all over the world, led by Balthasar Neumann.
+In essence, the Wurzburg Residence Palace is a splendid Baroque edifice.
+It has been recognized by UNESCO as “one of the largest and most beautiful” palaces in Germany.
+This magnificent structure was erected in the 18th century by some of the finest architects and artisans from around the world, under the leadership of Balthasar Neumann.

 Here is a quick tour video of the Wurzburg Palace: